 The OSC role in ESE is performed by the DSO and FO who advise the HOD of the adequacy of arrangements to control health & safety risks.
 All staff and students away on off-site activity (fieldwork, scholarly research, conferences, hosted research, teaching etc), need to have their trip details logged.
 This is also necessary in order to validate their 'on college business' travel and health insurance.

-Off-Site Working (OSW) ESE sharepoint site: Within ESE, notification of travel details for insurance purposes and record keeping has been automated on the Off-Site Working (OSW) ESE sharepoint site.
+Off-Site Working (OSW) ESE SharePoint site: Within ESE, notification of travel details for insurance purposes and record keeping has been automated on the OSW ESE SharePoint site.
 The traveller with responsibility simply enters the key information once, together with attachments that are automatically emailed to the appropriate approver.
-The sharepoint site together with the College Outlook system provides a documentation of the approval process and an information retreival system.
+The SharePoint site together with the College Outlook system provides a documentation of the approval process and an information retrieval system.

 Hosted and Conference Off-site Record Keeping: Forms 'Hosted1' and 'Off-site contact record' are automatically emailed to the appropriate research group leader or PI.
 This will be for simple notification rather than approval, as in the majority of circumstances, the trip dates etc. will have already been discussed in sufficient detail with the senior staff involved.

-Next of Kin record keeping: The DSO and Academic Tutor will ensure appropriate next of kin contact records for staff and students are maintained and are accessible on a 24 hour basis.
+Next of Kin record keeping: The DSO, Senior Tutor, with assistance of FAA, will ensure appropriate next of kin contact records for staff and students are maintained and are accessible on a 24 hour basis.
 For UG students, all details of next of kin are kept on ESESIS (departmental database and VLE).
-These will accompany the FW1 form in the field, and are kept up-to-date on ESESIS by the Academic Tutor and UG Office Team.
+These will accompany the FW1 form in the field, and are kept up-to-date on ESESIS by the Senior Tutor and UG Office Team.

-Health/fitness and special requirements record keeping: these are kept by DSO for staff the Academic Tutor and UG Office Team for students and are only provided to the Person in charge (PIC) and Principle Investigator (PI) before each trip.
+Health/fitness and special requirements record keeping: these are kept by DSO for staff and by the Senior Tutor and UG Office Team for students.
+These records are only made available to the Person in charge (PIC) and Principle Investigator (PI) before each trip.

 Field Trip Leader responsibilities: The field trip leader in overall control of a taught field class is the PIC.
 This person will also act as the PI and take responsibility for the declaration in Section 9 of the FW1, for cases of taught field trips.
 They should make sure all the offsite workers (i.e. students) and assistants (PGDs) have had their briefings and training organised by the department, that FW1 forms are completed with personnel list, that contact information and expected dates of return are included and that offsite incidents including near misses are reported on SALUS if necessary while still in the field.
 During UG fieldwork, the PIC will have hard copy of an up-to-date FW1 form together with all next of kin details both when directing UG student fieldtrips, and when supervising independent mapping trips.